P-G1977/Spooky_Match_Game/README.md

 ![alt text](assets/docs/fonts/main-font.png "Metal Mania Font")

 Metal Mania font by [Google Fonts](https://fonts.google.com/?query=metal+mania) was used for most of the text on the game.
-The fallback "sans-serif" font was used on the Music On/Off button, and the timer and moves count.
+The fallback "sans-serif" font was used on the Music On/Off button, the timer and moves count.
 The Metal Mania font looked relevant for this halloween themed game.

 * imagery